OLI

 by WOHA

-The name for this series of lamps comes from the Sanskrit word for the “glow of a lamp”.
-Inspired by ancient Hindu and Buddhist sacred geometry and architecture, this contemporary lighting system in glass and bronze provides beautiful possibilities: from a single lamp glowing in the darkness to complex assemblies floating in space.
+Oli is inspired by ancient geometries found in sacred Hindu and Buddhist architecture.
+This contemporary lighting system, in glass and bronze, provides a wealth of beautiful possibilities: from a single lamp glowing in the darkness, to complex assemblies floating in space.

 DIMENSIONS